 Software companies choose outsourcing to cut recruiting and development costs.
 Partnering with companies that offer a wide talent pool of professionals allows businesses to avoid spending a lot of time and resources searching for an experienced developer or someone with highly sought-after expertise.
 In addition, third-party providers focus on specific tasks, which means they can perform them better, faster, and more cost-effectively than the hiring company.

-Finally, with outsourcing, companies don’t need to concern themselves with benefits, retirement contributions, and other costs associated with hiring and managing an internal team, even though such costs are, in fact, included in the outsourcing development rates.
+Finally, with software development outsourcing, companies don’t need to bother about benefits, retirement contributions, and other costs associated with hiring and managing an internal team, even though such costs are, in fact, included in the outsourcing development rates.

 3. Flexibility.